 Arrays can hold multiple values that are all of the same type.
 An array type is automatically created for each base type, composite type, range type, and domain type.
 But there are no arrays of arrays.
 So far as the type system is concerned, multi-dimensional arrays are the same as one-dimensional arrays.
 Refer to Section 8.15 for more information.

 Composite types, or row types, are created whenever the user creates a table.
 It is also possible to use CREATE TYPE to define a “stand-alone” composite type with no associated table.
 A composite type is simply a list of types with associated field names.
 A value of a composite type is a row or record of field values.
 Refer to Section 8.16 for more information.

 A range type can hold two values of the same type, which are the lower and upper bounds of the range.
 Range types are user-created, although a few built-in ones exist.
 Refer to Section 8.17 for more information.

 A domain is based on a particular underlying type and for many purposes is interchangeable with its underlying type.
 However, a domain can have constraints that restrict its valid values to a subset of what the underlying type would allow.
 Domains are created using the SQL command CREATE DOMAIN.
 Refer to Section 8.18 for more information.

 There are a few “pseudo-types” for special purposes.
 Pseudo-types cannot appear as columns of tables or components of container types, but they can be used to declare the argument and result types of functions.
 This provides a mechanism within the type system to identify special classes of functions.
-Table 8.25 lists the existing pseudo-types.
+Table 8.27 lists the existing pseudo-types.

 Each position (either argument or return value) declared as

 anyelement is allowed to have any specific actual data type, but in any given call they must all be the same actual type.
 Each position declared as

 anyarray can have any array data type, but similarly they must all be the same type.
 And similarly, positions declared as

 anyrange must all be the same range type.
 Likewise for

 Furthermore, if there are positions declared